 A varicocele (VAR-ih-koe-seel) is an enlargement of the veins within the loose bag of skin that holds your testicles (scrotum).
 A varicocele is similar to a varicose vein you might see in your leg.

 Varicoceles are a common cause of low sperm production and decreased sperm quality, which can cause infertility.
 However, not all varicoceles affect sperm production.
 Varicoceles can also cause testicles to fail to develop normally or shrink.

 Most varicoceles develop over time.
 Fortunately, most varicoceles are easy to diagnose and many don't need treatment.
 If a varicocele causes symptoms, it often can be repaired surgically.

-A varicocele is enlargement of the veins that transport oxygen-depleted blood away from the testicle.
+A varicocele is an enlargement of the veins that transport oxygen-depleted blood away from the testicle.

 A varicocele often produces no signs or symptoms.
-Rarely, it may cause pain.
+Rarely, it might cause pain.
 The pain may:

 - Vary from sharp to dull discomfort

 - Increase with standing or physical exertion, especially over long periods